 APR or “Annual Percentage Rate,” is the interest rate charged during a certain time period multiplied by the number of time periods in a year.
-So what does all this mean?

 The APY is a higher figure than the APR, because the APY shows you how much interest you’ll earn compounded over an entire year.
 The APR does not calculate compounding interest, showing you instead how much interest you’ll earn on a monthly basis.
 (This is assuming that interest is calculated monthly, which you should always verify with your financial institution.)

 Yes.
 As with any income, you’ll have to pay taxes on the interest you earn from funds in your savings account.
 Each year, your financial institution will give you a return of investment income slip (T5), which you have to submit along with your tax return to the Canada Revenue Agency (CRA).